dikayx/xbatterymonitor/Docs/INSTALLATION.md

     - Go to the [releases page](https://github.com/dikayx/xbatterymonitor/releases)

-    - Download the latest release installer (`XBM-Setup-x.x.x.exe`)
+    - Download the latest release installer (`XBatteryMonitorSetup-vX.X.X.zip`)

+    - Extract the contents of the zip file to a folder on your system

 2. **Run the Installer**

-    - Double-click the installer file to launch the setup wizard
+    - Double-click the installer file (`XBatteryMonitorSetup.exe`) to launch the setup wizard

     - Follow the on-screen instructions to install XBM on your system